rapid7/metasploit-framework/GSoC-2017-Project-Ideas.md

 GSoC Project Ideas in no particular order.
-When you've picked one, take a look at [[GSoC-2017-Student-Proposal]] for how to make a proposal.
+When you've picked one, take a look at [[GSoC 2017 Student Proposal]] for how to make a proposal.

 ### Submit your own